Random121/janban/README.md

 As a user, I want to be able to...

-- create a project with a name and description and add it to a list of projects
+- create a kanban board with a name and description and add it to a list of kanban boards
-- view all the projects I have created
+- view all the kanban boards I have created
-- delete a project I have created
 - create a column with a name and add it to the list of columns of the kanban board
 - view all the columns I have created for a kanban board
 - edit the name of a column